Best Day Trips From Chandler: Easy One-Day Adventures

 Are There Good Day Trips From Phoenix?

-Yes — you’ve got great day‑trip options: Sedona’s red rocks, the Grand Canyon South Rim, Tucson’s museums and saguaro deserts, Apache Trail scenery, Prescott’s Whiskey Row, Verde Valley wineries, and Kartchner Caverns for guided cave tours.
+Yes—popular day trips include Sedona’s red rocks, the Grand Canyon South Rim (long day), Tucson’s saguaro country, the Verde Valley, and Kartchner Caverns for guided cave tours.

 What Are Good Day Trips From Sedona?

-Like a postcard come alive, you can hike Cathedral or Bell Rock for epic views, drive Oak Creek Canyon, browse Tlaquepaque’s galleries, take a jeep tour to Broken Arrow, and visit the Chapel of the Holy Cross.
+You can hike Cathedral or Bell Rock for big views, drive Oak Creek Canyon, browse Tlaquepaque’s galleries, take a jeep tour, and visit the Chapel of the Holy Cross.

 Why Is Chandler AZ Famous?

-You’re familiar with Chandler for its lively historic downtown, big Chandler Fashion Center mall, annual Ostrich Festival, booming tech and semiconductor industry, abundant parks and trails, and engaging community museums and events that showcase local history and growth.
+Chandler is known for its lively historic downtown, the Chandler Fashion Center, annual events like the Ostrich Festival, a strong tech and semiconductor presence, and abundant parks and trails.

 What Is Within 2 Hours of Phoenix?